Zharet-Bautista-Montes/Zharet-Bautista-Montes/README.md

 👯 I’m looking to resume the research I've done for my thesis, and which I had to pause because of burnout.

-⚡ Fun fact: My favorite spare time activities are eating (I LOVE IT), learning languages, reading, listening podcasts and playing Plants vs Zombies 2.
+⚡ Fun fact: My favorite spare time activities are eating (I LOVE IT), learning languages, reading articles, listening podcasts and playing Plants vs Zombies 2.

-📫 You can reach me at the email zd.bautista@uniandes.edu.co, and also by my WhatsApp / phone number: +57 3219966855
+📫 You can reach me at the email zd.bautista@uniandes.edu.co, and also by my WhatsApp / Phone Number: +57 3219966855

-#### Information security Research:
+#### Information Security Research:

 * Detection System for Organizational Breaches (DSBO)